uwindsorvgdc/Governance/Board/01-Procedural-Item-Approval.md

 10. For greater certainty, if unanimous consent is sought and granted for a Substantive Action, the action is not considered approved.
 11. It is not a failure of the Speaker if they negligently seak unanimous consent on a Substantive Action, unless they actually knew, or should have known the action was considered substantive.
 12. For greater certainty, objections raised by non-members in attendance do not impact the ability to obtain unanimous consent.
+13. Except where explicitly requested, clauses 7-12 shall not apply to an action to reject admission of an outside attendee from a meeting, or to expell an outside attendee from a meeting.